UjjwalSaini07/Darknet-Portal/README.md

 [![Github Release](https://img.shields.io/github/v/release/UjjwalSaini07/Darknet-Portal)](https://github.com/UjjwalSaini07/Darknet-Portal)

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Orbitron&weight=700&size=28&pause=1000&color=F70707&width=850&lines=%E2%9A%A0%EF%B8%8FVisit+Darknet+Portal+At+Your+Own+Risk+%E2%9A%A0%EF%B8%8F)](https://git.io/typing-svg)

+> [!WARNING]
+> Do not download the ZIP file as it directly installs malware or viruses into your system.
+Follow the proper installation procedure as outlined in the guide if you want to install or use this safely as hosted.

+> [!IMPORTANT]
+> I am not responsible for anything that happens in your system if you use this.
+Use it at your own risk.

 <!--<img src="public/ReadMe/HackerSkull.gif?raw=true">-->
 ## Key Features 🎯
 - 🚀 **Cyberpunk Aesthetic:** Dive into a neon-lit, hacker-inspired interface straight out of a futuristic dystopia.